Words and phrases that describe human behaviour in Luchazi

 - Vakua ku tambuluisa = followers or imitators.

-or traits that are considered morally good and valued across cultures and
+Human virtues are qualities or traits that are considered morally good and valued across cultures and societies.
+Some widely recognized human virtues include:

-- Cikeketima = compassion.
+- Vucili = goodness.

-- Ciningi = to be understanding.
+- Ciningi = understanding.

 - Kolesa = be strong, steadfast.